sn8k3sec/sn8k3sec.github.io/blog/An Intro to Azure Blob Storage and Abusing the Reader Role to Access Data.md

 1. Give an introduction to Azure Storage Accounts, and more specifically, the Blob Storage service.
 I hope to describe how this service works and the somewhat confusing configuration settings that control anonymous access.
 2. Detail how you may be able to abuse the "Reader" role to read sensitive information stored within Blob Storage.

-Before I dive into the the Blob Storage, let's dig into the Azure Resource Manager(AzureRM) RBAC role, Reader.
+Before I dive into the Storage Accounts and Blob Storage, let's dig into the Azure Resource Manager(AzureRM) RBAC role, Reader.

 ## The "Reader" Role